-Most classes are held in McElhinney Hall 315.
+Most classes are held in McElhinney Hall and nearby buildings.
 Specialization elective classes can be held in different campus buildings.

 Can I use my current job for the MPP internship requirement?

 Yes, as long as the job is related to public policy, it can be used for the MPP's internship requirement.
 However, the POLC 6391 Public Policy Internship course and related assignments would still need to be completed.